srivatsamarichi/srivatsamarichi/README.md

-# Hi there, I'm Tech Warrior - aka Srivatsa Marichi 👋
+# Hi there, I'm  Srivatsa Marichi 👋

 ### I'm a passionate DevOps consultant from India